Lal Dighi

 Howrah Bridge

 The Howrah Bridge is a balanced steel bridge over the Hooghly River in West Bengal, India.
-Commissioned in 1943, the bridge was originally named the New Howrah Bridge, because it replaced a pontoon bridge at the same location linking the both sides of cities of Kolkata.
+Commissioned in 1943, the bridge was originally named the New Howrah Bridge, because it replaced a pontoon bridge at the same location linking both sides of Kolkata.

 Fort William